-''' this assumes you are working with the same user as the backup. you can get the REPOID from the "config" file inside the repository. cd ~/.cache/borg/<REPOID> rm -rf chunks.archive.d; touch chunks.archive.d '''
+''' this assumes you are working with the same user as the backup. cd ~/.cache/borg/$(borg config /path/to/repo id) rm -rf chunks.archive.d; touch chunks.archive.d '''

 This deletes all the cached archive chunk indexes and replaces the directory that kept them with a file, so borg won't be able to store anything "in" there in future.